 The State of Florida realized statistics stating that an astonishing 1 in 135 adults will be stopped for driving under the influence (DUI) during their lifetime.
 Receiving your first DUI can cause anxiety, but a second and third DUI will be far more daunting as the penalties will be more severe.
 It’s a known fact that the penalties will be worse, but the specific consequences may be unclear to you.
 Being apprehended for driving under the influence does not tend to involve intent, as you will likely not have planned on doing so.
 Following an arrest for driving under the influence, you may be feeling shaken up.
 If this is your second or third DUI, then you will be feeling worse for wear, knowing that the penalties are going to have potentially lifelong effects.
+In such situations, contacting a seasoned Sarasota criminal defense lawyer is very important.

 It has been rumored that at least 1 in 10 convictions for driving under the influence have either been falsely accused or the evidence was not concrete.
 As with first time DUIs in Sarasota, Florida, you may not have even broken the law.
 Your blood alcohol levels could potentially have not actually been over the legal limit.
-Our team of DUI lawyers has a wealth of experience when it comes to dealing with such DUI convictions and knows that sometimes breathalyzer tests come back as false positives.
+Our team of Sarasota DUI lawyers have a wealth of experience when it comes to dealing with such DUI convictions and knows that sometimes breathalyzer tests come back as false positives.
 We highly recommend that you seek legal advice if you have been charged with a DUI, whether it be your first, second, or third time.

 In the State of Florida, we know there are various legal firms that could represent you.
 Here at The Law Place, we have years of combined experience and are truly dedicated to our clients.
 Why not call us today to find out more.
 For a free consultation, call us at (941) 444-4444.